Turkish Passport 2025: Validity & Visa-Free Countries

 Asia South Korea K-ETA Online registration 72h prior

-Europe Balkans (Serbia, etc.) Visa-Free Ideal for European trips
+Europe Balkans (Serbia, etc.) Visa-Free Suitable for European travel

 The Reality of Schengen Visa and USA E-2 Visa